Imitation Learning for Combinatorial Optimisation under Uncertainty: Application to Generalised Assignment Problem

 \subsubsection{Learning without interaction (Isolated Learning)}

-We first report results obtained without expert interaction.
-The hyperparameter settings used for \Cref{gdagger} are summarised in \Cref{hypgdag} and correspond to the base configuration of the algorithm.
-Any deviations from this configuration are explicitly stated in the relevant experimental subsections.
-Setting $I=1$ implies that only a single outer iteration is performed, resulting in the training of a single learned policy.
+- We begin by reporting results in the absence of expert interaction.
+The hyperparameter settings for \Cref{gdagger} are summarised in \Cref{hypgdag} and define the base configuration of the algorithm; any deviations are explicitly noted in the corresponding experimental subsections.
+Setting $I = 1$ restricts the procedure to a single outer iteration, yielding one trained policy.
+Two stopping criteria are imposed on the expert: a time limit of 30 seconds, beyond which the expert must return the best solution found, and a MIP gap tolerance, which allows early termination once a solution of sufficient quality has been identified.

-We consider three expert policies: the full-information expert $\pi^{*o}$, the deterministic expert $\pi^{*p}$, and the two-stage stochastic expert $\pi^{*t}$.
-Each expert is queried once per state.
-To construct the dataset of expert demonstrations, we simulate a total of $H = 4000$ episodes.
-Due to the imposed 30-second time limit on expert optimisation, only the two-stage stochastic expert $\pi^{*t}$ may terminate early $(\textbf{\textsc{MIP}}_{\textbf{SPPA}})$ and return a non-optimal action.
-As a result, the learned policy is ultimately trained using demonstrations generated by $\pi^{t}$.
-In contrast, both the full-information and deterministic experts can solve their respective optimisation models ($\textbf{\textsc{MIP}}_{\textbf{PPA}}$) to optimality within the allotted time.

-The use of a time limit is necessary to keep the overall training time tractable.
-Since only a single learning iteration is performed, expert actions are selected using the vanilla DAgger decision rule.
-We also note that employing the full-information expert $\pi^{*o}$ within \Cref{gdagger} is equivalent to solving deterministic instances of the PPA using a mixed-integer programming solver.
-Finally, to accelerate data collection, 10 episodes are simulated in parallel.

-\paragraph*{Full-Information and Deterministic Experts} We set $F_e(\cdot)$ to $\pi^{*o}$ and $\pi^{*p}$ for the full-information and deterministic expert configurations, respectively.
-Using \Cref{gdagger}, we collect approximately 400{,}000 expert demonstrations.
-Solving the $\textbf{\textsc{MIP}}_{\textbf{PPA}}$ requires, on average, 0.2 seconds per instance.

-We first analyse the effect of the number of simulated episodes on the performance of the learned policy, to understand how the size of the demonstration dataset influences learning quality.
-The results are shown in \Cref{fig:epi_fdet}.
-For the full-information expert, increasing the number of demonstrations does not lead to a clear or consistent improvement in performance.
-In contrast, policies trained using demonstrations from the deterministic expert exhibit a steady performance improvement as the number of demonstrations increases, ultimately achieving superior results.

-A plausible explanation is that the deterministic expert encounters a wider range of system states, as it does not select actions that are optimal with respect to the realised trajectory.
-Consequently, the learned model is exposed to a more diverse state distribution, including states that would not typically be visited under an optimal policy.
-This increased diversity improves the generalisation capability of the learned policy when deployed.
-The black line in \Cref{fig:epi_fdet} represents the performance of the baseline policy $\pi^{t}$.

-\Cref{tab:res1} reports detailed results for the best-performing policies learned using the optimal full-information and deterministic experts.
-The higher cost relative to $\pi^{t}$ is primarily attributable to an increased number of rejected priority~1 patients under the policy learned from the full-information expert.
-The table also reports the total training time required to simulate 4{,}000 episodes.